 Proving coherence of the diagrammatic semantics using proof nets of Modal Lambek Calculus \cite{moortgat1996multimodal}, developed for clasp-string diagrams in \cite{wijnholds2017coherent} constitutes work in progress.
 Proving coherence would allow us to do all our derivations diagrammatically, making the sequent calculus labour superfluous.
 However, we suspect there are better notations for the diagrammatic semantics perhaps more closely related to the proof nets of linear logic.
 Another path to explore is that of differential categories.
 The structure of a differential category as laid out in \cite{St2006} seems an appropriate setting for our work, yet we do not make full use of the actual differential structure in this paper, just the coalgebra modality.
 Perhaps there is more structure available with a useful linguistic use.

 Another avenue to explore is to alter the underlying syntax i.e. $\blstar$.
-There appears to be a way to achieve a model of contraction which in practice is exactly the full copying, but whose underlying theory yields it in as a linear map, as a projection from a bounded tensor algebra.
-This would be done by bounding the $!$-modality in a style similar to that of Bounded Linear Logic \cite{Girard1992} or Soft Linear Logic \cite{Lafont2004}.
+There appears to be a way to achieve a model of contraction which in practice is exactly the full copying but whose underlying theory yields it as a linear map, namely a projection from a bounded tensor algebra.
+This would be done by bounding the $!$-functor in a style similar to that of Bounded Linear Logic \cite{Girard1992} or Soft Linear Logic \cite{Lafont2004}.